Portuguese Food Guide

 The most classic of all Portuguese soups, Caldo Verde (vegetable soup) is a staple offering in every Portuguese restaurant in town.
 Extremely simple, it’s made with potatoes, onions and kale, and sometimes topped off by a slice of smoked pork sausage.

 A good Caldo Verde soup needs to be thick and hearty, which is why I like the bowl at Fernando’s so much.
 They do it right, unlike so many other joints in town that serve something that’s as thin as water, with no substance or soul.

 2. Codfish Cakes @ Dom Galo ($60)

 I’m a big fan of the ones at Dom Galo because they’re crispy, smooth, and actually quite heavy on the cod, which you don’t always get.
-In more than a few places they’re more like potato cakes instead, totally disappointing and inappropriate.
+In many places they’re closer to potato cakes instead, completely cheap and inappropriate.

 3. Macau Sole @ Solmar ($130)

 When it comes to seafood, cod is at the top of the food chain in Macau.
 Every Portuguese restaurant prepares it in a million different ways, but I’ve always preferred the locally caught Macau Sole instead.